philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 Instead, as part of your build process, go out and fetch the scripts and include them into your main concatenated, minified, and gzipped script file.

-As I said before, this is probably not necessary as social plugins are rarely mission critical, but in the event they are, you want to get them to you users at the same time as they can all your other JavaScript.
+As I said before, this is probably not necessary as social plugins are rarely mission critical, but in the event they are, you want your users to have them as soon as possible, with as few requests as possible.

 ## Loading Scripts Yourself